cscart/docs/en/cscart_addons/addons/accelerated-mobile-pages/index.rst

 Overview
 --------

-    The **Google AMP for SEO** add-on allows to create mobile optimized content for the product details pages of your store.
+    The **Google AMP** add-on allows to create mobile optimized content for the product details pages of your store.

     **AMP** stands for **Accelerated Mobile Pages**, a Google project, which aims to build web pages that are lightweight and speedy to load, particularly on mobile devices.